mullvad/mullvadvpn-app-tests/BUILD_BASE_IMAGE.md

 TODO: Automate the creation of the base image

-This document explains how to create base QEMU images and run test runners on them.
+This document explains how to create base OS images and run test runners on them.

+For macOS, the host machine must be macOS.
+All other platforms assume that the host is Linux.

 # Creating a base Debian image